 It may even make you aware of facts you had missed.
 With change being the only constant in so many industries, at the very least, you’ll stay updated.
 Don’t be afraid to blog on subject matters that help your clients do things themselves.
 That initial kick to get started might just be what you need to ensure a future client.

-E-commerce has become one of the fastest growing sales channels, with large businesses already feeling the impact of failing to adapt.
+E-commerce has become one of the fastest-growing sales channels, with large businesses already feeling the impact of failing to adapt.
 The South African market is expected to grow 16.5% year on year to a value of US$3,395 million in 2019.
-This growth is expected to be 8.5% to the year 2023, resulting in a market of US$4,781 million by 2023.
+This growth is expected to be 8.5% by the year 2023, resulting in a market of US$4,781 million by 2023.

 The global market is no slouch either with 2019 revenue of US$2,012,096 million.
 Not only can your small business not afford to overlook e-commerce, but it also can’t afford to miss the opportunity it presents.
-It not only expands your market to any geographic locations, in most cases it removes the middle man.
+It not only expands your market to any geographic location, but in most cases, it removes the middleman.

 E-commerce stores are more adaptable than physical ones.
 Businesses that run e-commerce stores can merchandise faster, give personalised rewards and enrich the shopping experience.
 The ease of collecting data online means businesses can better apply personalised experiences that the modern consumer craves.
 Electronic stores are dynamic, offering consumers what they want when they do.
 Their physical counterparts are far from this, and your business should take advantage.

 Because they get indexed so fast, they may actually be the means by which customers find you for a while.
-Plus, some people are still old school, they will go to directories to search for businesses and products.
+In addition, because some people are still old school, they will go to directories to search for businesses and products.

 What is important is to make sure the business is listed on reputable directories that won’t come across as SPAMMY.
 A directory registration should add to the trust factor of your business, not detract from it.